CebolaLab/Cirrhotic_lipids/README.md

 **Plots to create:**

-A) [Expression by cell type](#expression-by-cell-type): expression per cell population dot plot of set of 30 genes (Liver Cell Atlas: Guilliams et al. dataset)
+A) [Expression by cell type](#expression-by-cell-type): expression per cell population dot plot of candidate genes

 B) [Candidate gene UMAPs](#candidate-gene-UMAPs): some individual UMAPS of key genes